mansour1991/socks5_micropython/README.md

-This client library is inspired for the Socksipy module:
+This client library is inspired from the Socksipy module:
     https://github.com/Anorov/PySocks